 Once your video is ready to be shot, it’s time to find a place where the magic happens.
 It could be indoors, outdoors, or simply an animated video.
 In many cases, you may require permission to shoot at a location or a well-light place to shoot some of the scenes.
-This step is to make sure that you are well-prepared in time for execution.
+This step is to ensure you are well-prepared in time for execution.

 Gather the Required Equipment

-Since you have a clear plan of how the video is going to be shot, and all the resources involved it’s time to address the technicalities.
-At this stage, you find out the type of equipment, sourcing plan, and hands required to make your video a success.
-If the video does not involve shooting, you need to identify the softwares and related equipment required for the creation process.
+Since you have a clear plan of how the video will be shot and all the resources involved it’s time to address the technicalities.
+At this stage, you discover the type of equipment, sourcing plan, and hands required to make your video successful.
+If the video does not involve shooting, you must identify the software and related equipment required for the creation process.

 Onboard the Cast